lsmor/snake-fury/exercises/refactor-1.md

 For this challenge we are going to use a not very common representation of text: `ByteString.Builder`.
 The reason for that is because we are transforming the `RenderState` by concatenating strings text. `Builder` is very efficient type for concatenation.

 ### Task 3.1: Render the score.

 - Read the documentation of `Data.ByteString.Builder` from `bytestring` package.
 - Create function `ppScore :: Int -> Builder` which pretty prints the score.
 Feel free to use a representation you like.
 Below you have some examples
 - Modify the function `render` to have type `:: RenderState -> Builder`.
 Of course, the render function should plot the score and the board itself
+- clean errors the compiler gives.
+How do you print a `Builder` into the console?  (hint: check `IO` functions in the `Data.ByteString.Builder` [module](https://hackage.haskell.org/package/bytestring-0.10.6.0/docs/Data-ByteString-Builder.html))

 Here are some ways you can render the score: